E-commerce

 What Shopify conversion rate is considered good?

-As a broad benchmark, many analyses place the average around 1.4%, with a top 20% around 3.2% and a top 10% around 4.7%.
-But these figures only make sense within your traffic, pricing, and market context.
+As a broad benchmark, many analyses place the average around 1.4%, with the top 20% around 3.2% and the top 10% around 4.7%.
+But these figures only make sense in the context of your traffic, pricing, and market.

 Why is my Shopify rate lower than average?

-Because your traffic may be colder, your average order value higher, your offer more demanding, your markets more complex, or your mobile experience less efficient.
+Because your traffic may be colder, your average order value higher, your offer more demanding, your markets more complex, or your mobile experience less effective.
 The rate alone does not explain the cause.

-Should we mainly look at the overall rate?
+Should you mainly look at the overall rate?

-No. You should mainly segment it: mobile, desktop, sources, countries, new customers, returning customers.
-That is often where useful decisions emerge.
+No. It should mainly be segmented: mobile, desktop, sources, countries, new customers, returning customers.
+That is often where useful decisions appear.

 Does Shop Pay really improve conversion?

-It can reduce friction for certain segments and markets, especially when accelerated payment is expected.
-But its effect must be assessed in your real context, not as a universal guarantee.
+It can reduce friction for some segments and some markets, especially when accelerated checkout is expected.
+But its effect must be read in your real context, not as a universal guarantee.

-What is the best first project if my rate is low?
+What is the best first area to work on if my rate is low?

 Go further